wsor4035/devwiki/content/schematic.md

 You can then provide my_schematic everytime a Schematic specifier is requested, for example in `core.register_decoration`.

 ## Placing schematics
-Schematics are placed either with core.place_schematic or at world generation with c`ore.register_decoration`.
+Schematics are placed either with core.place_schematic or at world generation with `core.register_decoration`.

 When using `core.register_decoration`, be aware that the decoration is placed inside a ground node and not on top, unlike simple decorations.
 You may want to add one layer for the roots of the schematic.
 See also in lua_api.md about the documentation of `core.register_decoration` for the flags to center the schematic on certain axes instead of placing it from a corner.
 Notice that you can only place the schematic from the center or the start of every axis and not an arbitrary offset.